 Are you receiving work from us?
 Great!
 Oh!
 And thank you for helping out!
 As you surely know, it is mandatory that you are able to invoice your work so that we may be able to pay you in return.

-When invoicing SMARTIDIOM projects, please remember to check the PO we sent you.
-SMARTIDIOM currently has three offices in Leiria, Porto and Lisbon.
-The three offices have different billing information, so you need to invoice them separately.
-Although SMARTIDIOM shares resources between offices, such as the partners we work with (that’s why you only need to apply once to be eligible for working with the three locations), financial details still need to be processed separately.
+When invoicing SMARTIDIOM projects, please remember to check the PO we sent you!
+SMARTIDIOM currently has two offices, in Leiria and Porto, and the two offices have different billing information, so you need to invoice them separately.
+Although SMARTIDIOM shares resources between offices, such as the partners we work with (that’s why you only need to apply once to be eligible for working with the two locations), financial details still need to be processed separately.

 How is your CAT tools proficiency?
 Do you trust them or would you rather open your dictionaries and take notes?
 We firmly believe in the help CAT tools provide if applied appropriately, so here’s what we expect…